wurli/tidyverse-dev-bot/news-files-annotated/googlesheets4.md

 !begin-bullets-1!

+-   !begin-bullet!
--   cli is new in Imports.
+    cli is new in Imports.

+    !end-bullet!
+-   !begin-bullet!
--   googlesheets4 Suggests testthat \>= 3.0.0 and, specifically, uses
+    googlesheets4 Suggests testthat \>= 3.0.0 and, specifically, uses
     third edition features.

+    !end-bullet!

 !end-bullets-1!